lmc-eu/spirit-design-system/packages/web/README.md

 #### CSS Selectors in Constructors

 You can also use a CSS selector as the first argument instead of a DOM element to initialize the plugin.
-Currently the element for the plugin is found by the `querySelector` method since our plugins support a single element only.
+Currently, the element for the plugin is found by the `querySelector` method since our plugins support a single element only.

 ```javascript
 var modal = new Modal('#myModal');